SteeltoeOSS/Documentation/api/v4/security/mtls.md

 ### Configure Settings

-In a Cloud Foundry setting, instance identity certificates are automatically provisioned (and rotated on a regular basis) for each application instance.
-Steeltoe provides the `AddAppInstanceIdentityCertificate` extension to find the location of the certificate files from the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY`.
-When running outside of Cloud Foundry, this extension will automatically generate similar certificates.
+In a Cloud Foundry environment, instance identity certificates are automatically provisioned (and rotated on a regular basis) for each application instance.
+Steeltoe provides the `AddAppInstanceIdentityCertificate` extension method to find the location of the certificate files from the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY`.
+When running outside of Cloud Foundry, this method will automatically generate similar certificates.
 Use the optional parameters to coordinate `organizationId` and/or `spaceId` between your applications to facilitate communication when running outside of Cloud Foundry.

 This code adds the certificate paths to configuration for use later (and generates the instance identity certificate when running outside Cloud Foundry):